England and Wales Cricket Trust

 • Specific, measurable outcomes win - Avoid vague promises.
 The Trust wants to see exactly how your project will create impact with clear metrics and evidence.

-• Time your application strategically - Submit EOIs at least 2 weeks before full application deadlines, but don't wait too long as budgets are limited and allocated on a first-come-first-served basis within rounds.
+• Time your application strategically - Submit EOIs at least 2 weeks before full application deadlines, but don't wait too long as budgets are limited and allocated through scheduled panel meetings.

 • Community benefit is essential - Particularly for loans, demonstrate how your project benefits the wider community, not just club members.
 This aligns with the Trust's charitable mission.